plasmodic/ecto/doc/source/techniques/wrapping_enums.rst

 The enum type gets a reasonable docstring,

-.. program-output:: /usr/bin/env python -c 'import ecto_examples ; help(ecto_examples.Strategy)'
+.. program-output:: /usr/bin/env python -c 'import ecto.ecto_examples ; help(ecto.ecto_examples.Strategy)'
    :until: Methods inherited from

 And the normal way to use this kind of thing would be: